Ms Julia Kogan will now be formally recognised as joint author of the blockbuster screenplay following court ruling

-Keystone Law litigation partner Lawrence Abramson and intellectual property partner Robert Pocknell have successfully acted for Ms Julia Kogan in this case since 2015, which centres on claims made by Ms Kogan asserting that she made significant contributions to many aspects of the screenplay based on the life of Florence Foster Jenkins, including the original idea, the characters, the story and the dialogue, which was written during her romantic relationship with Mr Martin.
+Keystone Law litigation partner Lawrence Abramson and intellectual property solicitor Robert Pocknell have successfully acted for Ms Julia Kogan in this case since 2015, which centres on claims made by Ms Kogan asserting that she made significant contributions to many aspects of the screenplay based on the life of Florence Foster Jenkins, including the original idea, the characters, the story and the dialogue, which was written during her romantic relationship with Mr Martin.
 She maintained that the process of writing the screenplay was a creative collaboration in which she participated as a partner with Mr Martin.
 As a result of the way in which their ideas were intertwined and built upon by both, their respective contributions to the script are inseparable.

 Mr Martin, who brought proceedings in 2015, disputed that she was a co-author and sought a declaration that that he was the sole author of the screenplay and the sole owner of the copyright in it.

 Ms Kogan raised a counterclaim against Mr Martin for a declaration that she was joint author and joint owner of the copyright in the screenplay, and sought relief for copyright infringement and infringement of her moral rights by Mr Martin’s exploiting it without her consent and without her being given a credit.
 Ms Kogan also brought a Part 20 Claim seeking similar against Pathe Productions Limited and Qwerty Films Limited, the film companies that produced and distributed the film.